miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 This structure enables long-term validation information to be incrementally added without modifying the original signature value.

+LTV-JWS supports both Flattened JWS JSON Serialization and General JWS JSON Serialization defined in RFC 7515.

+If the payload contains the "ltv.refs" array, all signatures associated with the same payload MUST be processed as LTV-JWS signatures.

+In such cases, all corresponding protected headers MUST contain the "ltv" Header Parameter and MUST include "ltv" in the "crit" Header Parameter.

+This requirement prevents inconsistent interpretation of external reference semantics among signatures sharing the same payload.

 ## Protected Header

 In LTV-JWS, the protected header MUST contain the following elements: